 In a bankruptcy case under Chapter 7, your Bankruptcy Lawyer will file a petition asking the court to discharge your debts.
 The basic idea in a Chapter 7 bankruptcy is turn over any non-exempt property you may have so that it may be sold to pay as much of your debts as the proceeds will allow, and to wipe out (discharge) the rest.
 Bankruptcy and property laws provide exemptions protecting much of the property that people usually have.
 There are some debts, however, that are not dischargeable in bankruptcy.
 Debts for taxes, student loans, child support or other domestic support and property settlement obligations may fall into this category.
 There are other types of debts as well that are not dischargeable.
 You should discuss these with an Bankruptcy Attorney right here in Lake Charles or Beaumont.

 If your income is above the median family income in your state, you might not be eligible to file a Chapter 7 bankruptcy.
-The Texas median family income for a family of four in 2016 was $72,698 (this number is adjusted periodically).
+The Louisiana median family income for a family of four in 2022 was $87,472 (this number is adjusted periodically).
 Higher-income consumers must complete "means test" forms requiring detailed information about their income and expenses.
 If the means test shows that

 the individual has a money left over after his/her necessary

 expenses that could be paid to unsecured creditors, the

 bankruptcy court may decide that they cannot file a Chapter